codatio/codat-docs/docs/lending/features/liabilities-overview.md

 ## Supported outputs

 You can retrieve the data pulled by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or calling the **liabilities** [endpoints of our API](/lending-api#/operations/generate-loan-transactions).
-For example, to review a company's loan repayment history use the [Get loan summaries](/lending-api#/operations/get-loan-summary) endpoint to determine the drawdown to repayment ratio.
+For example, use the [Get loan summaries](/lending-api#/operations/get-loan-summary) endpoint to review a company's loan repayment history and determine their drawdown to repayment ratio.

 <Tabs>